neonevm/neon-evm.docs/docs/proxy/operator_guide.md

 ## Operator requirements

-If you do not have public and private keys in Solana, as well as a balance to keep the SOL tokens, you need to create them first.
+If you have not registered in Solana, you need to do this, that is, create an account with a balance for storing SOL tokens and get the public and private keys.

 #### Minimum SOL requirements
 There is no strict minimum amount of SOL required to run an operator on Neon EVM.
+However, you should take into account that you will need tokens to create accounts for new users, deploy contracts, and also to execute transactions.

 #### Hardware recommendations
 The minimum specifications recommended to choose your node: